-As Corporate Governance is now an integral part of everyday business life, the MSc Governance programme at Lincoln is designed to be relevant and attractive to a wide variety of candidates and job roles across different sectors.
+As Corporate Governance is now an integral part of everyday business life, the MSc Governance programme is designed to be relevant and attractive to a wide variety of candidates and job roles across different sectors.

 Optional modules will run as far as at least 10 students select them.
 Timetabling arrangements may limit the availability of modules to some students.
 As the options reflect staff research interests, they may alter over time due to staff availability.